furkanpolaat/furkanpolaat/README.md

 👋 Hi, I’m @furkanpolaat!

-I have a passion for Quantum Computing 🚀💫 and have developed model-driven engineering solutions to help end-users in geting into quantum technology.
+I have a passion for Quantum Computing 🚀💫 and have developed model-driven engineering solutions to help end-users in getting into quantum technology.

 Recently, I’ve been focusing on Flutter development 🎨📱, integrating sensor fusion with ML and AI to create innovative applications.